gmlewis/bible-codes/TheLittleBook.md

 Hear my words and gather yourselves to the voice of your Lord, King, Messiah, and High Priest, even Yeshua HaMashiach.
 Why do you doubt my words and their order of events, even the rhema details of my words?
 For I have clearly stated regarding mystery Babylon and her approaching end:
 REVELATION
 17:13 These have one mind, and shall give their power and strength unto the beast.
-17:16 And the ten horns which thou saw upon the beast, these shall hate the whore, and shall make her desolate, and naked, and shall eat her flesh, and burn her with fire.
+17:16 And the ten horns which thou saw upon the beast, these shall hate the whore, and shall make her desolate, and naked, and shall eat her flesh, and burn her with fire.
-17:17 F or God hath put in their hearts to fulfill his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.
+17:17 F or God hath put in their hearts to fulfill his will, and to agree, and give their kingdom unto the beast, until the words of God shall be fulfilled.
 Yet so many of you lack proper scriptural discernment and many of you still have faith in natural man.
 You have faith in natural man’s abilities, natural man’s power, natural man’s solutions, and natural man’s lies, have you not read that all men are liars my children?
 Hear me and understand: There is no solution given by natural man that does not lead to the dragon, and the dragon will rule the earth for a short time once the restrainer is removed, and even now is the god of this world, is this not written plainly in scripture?
 Why do you still doubt my words, my loved ones and those for whom I long?
 Believe my words and understand that natural man is powerless, natural man has no abilities of himself to fight Satan, natural man’s solutions end in futility and serve Satan’s purposes, and there is no truth in natural man and your world leaders.
 For natural man has been corrupted since the beginning at the Garden of Eden by the serpent and goes astray from the womb even born dead in trespasses and sins, and for such a purpose was I, Jesus the Nazarene, manifested that I might undo the works of the devil in those who accept my offer of peace and salvation.
 Behold!
 All world leaders work together behind the scenes, and they all serve Satan.
 You do not have elected leaders, but you are given a false choice because you never selected those you think you elect by vote, but they are presented to you for your vote that they may gain your consent and your consent is sin because you cannot willingly choose the lesser evil and stand for me at the same time, that is delusion.
 Repent!
 Come out from among her and be ye separate!
 I, even the Lord Jesus Christ in the English tongue and Yeshua HaMashiach in Hebrew, have not provided a political solution and no world leader will arise for I have given none, and those who believe otherwise are sadly deceived.
 World leaders are all in collusion, and they will not break rank because your leaders all serve Satan either secretly, or openly.
 Do you still desire good words and fair speeches?
 Have you not been lied to enough, having lived lives of satanic deception since birth?
 Why do you yet seek world leaders instead of me, Christ Jesus?
 For I am your Lord, King, Messiah, and High Priest that Yahweh has provided, and I have purchased the earth and even the lives of the redeemed in my atoning sinless blood.
 For as your High Priest, I gave myself as your sinless and perfect Passover lamb.
 And I am Lord of Lords and King of Kings, and I am coming as the Lion of the